givanse/Conky-GUI/docs/build.md

  * fakeroot
  * lintian

-Set JAVA_HOME and put it in the path.
-Then, set SCALA_HOME:
+Set JAVA_HOME and put it in the path, then set SCALA_HOME:
 ```bash
 # SCALA_HOME
 export SCALA_HOME=path-to-scala-folder